Race the Sun (film): Plot

 On the final day, Marco also suffers from the heat and becomes delirious while in the car causing it to swerve onto the dry sand as Hans and his team pass them.
-Uni being the only one left takes the wheel while the rest follow her.
-The Cockroach suffers an electrical fire, however, and swerves off of the road onto the edge of a small cliff.
-Daniel and Braz try to save her together, but Gilbert simply comes and smashes the windshield to get her out while Frank puts the fire out.
-While checking the gauges, Braz determines that the car still runs and can therefore still make it.
+Uni, the only one left, takes the wheel while the rest follow her.
+The Cockroach suffers an electrical fire, however, and swerves off the road onto the edge of a small cliff.
+Daniel and Braz try to save her together, but Gilbert simply comes and smashes the windshield to get her out while Frank extinguishes the fire.
+Checking the gauges, Braz determines that the car can still make it.
 Frank claims they're out of drivers, but Gilbert offers himself showing that he is registered with Marco's confirmation.
-Frank tells him that the car won't move with him inside and then goes on to tell the students that because of their efforts in this race being the first high school team to ever enter it that they can never be called Lolos again.
-Daniel responds by saying that in his own eyes he will always be a Lolo if they quit now, which is what's expected of them.
-Daniel then theorizes that the car will walk with Gilbert driving it if the solar panels are dropped, Braz and Daniel put their differences aside and Braz tells Daniel to lead them.
+Frank tells him that the car won't move with him inside and tells the students that, as the first high-school team to enter the race, they can never be called Lolos again.
+Daniel says he will always see himself as a Lolo if they quit now.
+He theorizes that the car will walk with Gilbert driving it if the solar panels are dropped.
+Braz and Daniel put their differences aside and Braz tells Daniel to lead them.

 Hans' solar car is stuck in a ditch as Gilbert slowly passes him and the Euro team.
-Gilbert drives with cheers and encouragement from the rest of the team but begins to doubt himself when approaching a hill before the finish line.
+Gilbert drives with cheers from the rest of the team but begins to doubt himself when approaching a hill before the finish line.
 The Cockroach crawls and the rest of the team runs to his side to keep him from giving in, with Uni finally standing up to Oni as Hans passes them smugly.
-Through their encouragement, Gilbert is finally able to pass over the hill and Marco gets on the back of the Cockroach to coach him as they gain momentum and catch up to Hans.
-Eventually using a maneuver to cause Hans' car to flip over on momentum, the Kona Pali team is cleared to finish in third place, much to Jack Fryman's dismay.
+Through their encouragement, Gilbert finally manages to pass over the hill and Marco gets on the back of the Cockroach to coach him as they gain momentum and catch up to Hans.
+Eventually using a maneuver that makes Hans' car flip over on momentum, the Kona Pali team is cleared to finish in third place, much to Jack Fryman's dismay.
 Not long before reaching however, the wheels detach under the weight and strain.
 Gilbert and Marco are left dragging towards the finish line as the audience rises to its feet in anticipation.
 The Cockroach barely arrives and crosses the finish line, officially finishing the race.
 Both the team and the Kona Pali community watching from Hawaii celebrate the victory, with Gilbert and Uni kissing as well as Oni kissing Marco.
-Daniel and Cindy put aside their differences and refers to herself as Daniel's sister.
+Daniel and Cindy put aside their differences and she calls herself Daniel's sister.